Kong/kong-mesh-quickstart-openshift/README.md

 <!-- /code_chunk_output -->

-## Prequisites
+## Prerequisites

-The prequisites for this tutorial:
+The prerequisites for this tutorial:

-1. ROSA cli or another Openshift 4.12 cluster with the ability to create LoadBalancer type Kubernetes Services
+1. ROSA cli or another OpenShift 4.12 cluster with the ability to create LoadBalancer type Kubernetes Services
 2. kubectl cli
 3. oc cli
 4. Helm 3